regbo/lfp-unibus/README.md

 ### Producing Messages

-Send JSON messages through the WebSocket connection with the following structure:
+Send JSON messages through the WebSocket connection.
+The message format is flexible and supports multiple input formats.
+The `key` and `value` fields accept various formats that are automatically converted to binary data:

+#### Single Message Object

+Send a single message with full control over all fields:

 ```json
 {